FredKSchott/snowpack/www/_template/guides/svelte.md

 <img src="/img/SvelteGuide.jpg" alt="header image, showing the Svelte and Snowpack logo against a background of blue mountains" />

 Snowpack is a great fit for [Svelte](https://svelte.dev/) projects of any size.
 It's easy to get started and can scale to projects containing thousands of components and pages without any impact on development speed.
 Unlike traditional Svelte application tooling, Snowpack saves you from getting bogged down with complex bundler setups and configuration files.
+(SOLICIT QUOTE/TESTIMONIAL about Svelte/Sveltekit + Snowpack).

 In this guide, you'll go from an empty directory to a fully configured Snowpack project with support for Svelte and several other useful developer tools.
 In the process, you'll learn:

 - How to set up your Snowpack development environment
 - Adding your first Svelte component
-- Working with CSS, images and other web assets
+- Importing images and other web assets
 - Enabling Hot Module Replacement (HMR)
 - Connecting your favorite tools